code-423n4/2022-12-gogopool-findings/data/IllIllI-Q.md

 ### [N&#x2011;09]  Missing `initializer` modifier on constructor
 OpenZeppelin [recommends](https://forum.openzeppelin.com/t/uupsupgradeable-vulnerability-post-mortem/15680/5) that the `initializer` modifier be applied to constructors in order to avoid potential griefs, [social engineering](https://forum.openzeppelin.com/t/uupsupgradeable-vulnerability-post-mortem/15680/4), or exploits.
 Ensure that the modifier is applied to the implementation contract.
 If the default constructor is currently being used, it should be changed to be an explicit one with the modifier applied.

-*There are 2 instances of this issue:*
+*There is 1 instance of this issue:*

 ```solidity
 File: contracts/contract/BaseUpgradeable.sol